Diehlabs/ansible-role-kubetools/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: localhost
       roles:
-         - { role: kubetools, kubetools_user: chris }
+         - { role: kubetools, kubetools_user: chrisdiehl }

 License
 -------